FSSAI Packaging and labeling regulation came into force to secure the health and safety of the...

 Non-compliance with the provisions of FSSAI may invite some strict penal actions.
 Under section 63 of the FSSA, 2006, in case a person or an FBO who must obtain a license but manufactures, sells, distributes, imports, or stores any article of food without the License amounts to non-compliance with the regulations of FSSAI.
 Such person shall be punished under the provisions of FSSA, 2006 with imprisonment that can extend to six months and a fine which may extend to Five Lakhs Rs.

 The legislation on food safety is one of the crucial legislations that have evolved the standards of food products across the nation.
-So in order to properly channelize the functioning of the whole system, the Licensing was considered necessary.
+So in order to properly channelize the functioning of the whole system, the Licensing was considered necessary for food dealer.
 The registration and licensing process shall create more accountability on Food Business Operators, thereby ensuring the quality of the food products.